Multipacker/schedule/README.md

 configuration is not hot-reloadable and needs a restart to apply.
 It consist of a single object with the following fields:

-* `cacheClearInterval`: The amount of time in minutes to wait between clearing cached files (defaults to 1440).
 * `cacheDirectory`: Directory to place downloaded `.ics` files into (defaults is `.`).
 * `calendarDirectory`: Directory to place generates `.ics` files into (default is `.`).
-* `generateInterval`: The amount of time in minutes to wait between generating new calendars (defaults to 1440).
+* `regenerateInterval`: The amount of time in minutes to wait between generating new calendars (defaults to 20).

 Example configuration that changes where cached files and generated calendars are stored.